-In a unified configuration, use the [DistributionSettings] section of the IDOLserver.cfg file to enter configuration options that normally appear in the [Server] section of the dih.cfg file for a stand-alone configuration.
+In a unified configuration, use the [DistributionSettings] section of the IDOLserver.cfg file to enter configuration options that normally appear in the [Server] section of the dih.cfg file for a standalone configuration.
 All other section names are the same in both configuration files.
+There are two options for configuring DIH child servers, [DIHEngines] and [DistributionIDOLServers].